octosteve/octosteve.github.io/source/2020-08-09-connection-pools-and-rabbitmq.html.markdown

 ## Consumers
 Peanut butter has Jelly, Publishers have consumers.
-We're going to take a different approach to consumers, instead using a provided macro that hides all of the fetching and returning stuff the `ExRabbitPool.with_channel/2` function was doing for you.
+We're going to take a different approach for consumers, instead using a provided macro that hides all of the fetching and returning stuff the `ExRabbitPool.with_channel/2` function was doing for you.

 First, we need a new pool.